 Razor electric scooters are a popular brand in the UK.

 The E90 is a good choice for 9 and 10 year olds.
 It has a maximum weight limit of 54kg.

 It can reach speeds of up to 10mph.
-A kick start is requried to get the motor started and there is a push button acceleration.
+A kick start is required to get the motor started and there is a push button acceleration.

 The brake is hand operated at the front and there's twist-grip acceleration control.

-The scooter can provide up to 80 minutes continuous use on one battery charge.
+The scooter can provide up to 80 minutes of continuous use on one battery charge.

 Other Considerations When Choosing a Scooter

 Coolness factor - at this age kids may be concerned that they need to have a scooter that looks cool.
-So its worth checking in with them about the kinds of styles they like and prefer.
+So it's worth checking in with them about the kinds of styles they like and prefer.
 Plus reading reviews from other purchasers to see if their kids liked the scooters.
-Stunt scooters are probably considered to be cooler at this age and they can be used for cruising too so this may effect your decision.
+Stunt scooters are probably considered to be cooler at this age and they can be used for cruising too so this may affect your decision.

 Sturdy - my almost 10 year old primarily uses his scooter for getting for a to b.
 However, he naturally tries little jumps on his scooter so he definitely needs something robust to withstand the abuse he gives it.

 An older child might be covering longer distances on their scooter when cruising, so they may benefit from a scooter with larger wheels.
 Scooters with larger wheels are great for going quickly and covering longer distances.
 So, it's worth considering if the commute to school is long distance or they may be travelling further distances as they get older (perhaps to secondary school).